mdewilde/itunes-api/README.md

 Response response = new Search("ceau").execute();
 ```

 iTunes Search allows specifying your own logic to perform HTTP requests.
-To do so, simply implement the `be.ceau.itunessearch.Connector` interface and pass an instance to the execute method of a `be.ceau.itunessearch.Search` or `be.ceau.itunessearch.Lookup` instance.
+To do so, simply implement the `be.ceau.itunessearch.Connector` interface and pass an instance to the execute method of a `be.ceau.itunessearch.Search` or `be.ceau.itunessearch.Lookup`.

 ```Java
 Response response = new Search("ceau").execute(new YourConnectorImpl());